 You can skip the step where you remove the inner germ of garlic cloves, but the sauce will be spicy, which means that your mouth will burn a bit.

-To make the garlic sauce more mellow, soak the garlic cloves in ice water for 30 minutes, but make sure to drain them well.
+To make it more mellow, soak the garlic cloves in ice water for 30 minutes, but ensure draining them well.

-Try to use freshly squeeze lemon for better flavor, or use bottled lemon juice without additives.
+Try to use freshly squeezed lemon for better flavor, or use bottled lemon juice without additives.

 Add the oil and lemon juice gradually.
 Because when you add them quickly the emulsification will fail and the sauce will break.